itp-dwd/2020-spring/guides/quick-web-servers.md

 ## About

 When running client side web applications, often you will need to create your own simple web server to serve your HTML, CSS, and JavaScript.

-This guide outlines a few options for creating a simple web server
+This guide outlines a few options for creating a simple web server.

 ## Table of Contents